 Keep it Hydrated

-The way shampoo and conditioner helps to clean and nourish hair, a good beard balm or oil can help to maintain that hydration, as well as provide beard hair with the necessary nutrients to assist it in growing out nicely.
+The way shampoo and conditioner helps to clean and nourish hair, a good beard balm can help to maintain that hydration, as well as provide beard hair with the necessary nutrients to assist it in growing out nicely.
 This is a step that most would overlook, but definitely shouldn’t be slept on…

 Trim Away Patchiness

 There’s a simple trick you can use the next time you go to trim your beard in training: instead of going for a clean shave, grab your trusted beard trimmer and gradually increase the height of the guard over time.
 This allows you to trim down the longer whiskers of your beard while still being able to preserve its overall fullness as it grows.

 You may be tempted to opt for razor-sharp edges and neckline, but a naturally shaped beard is going to look better in the long run, unless you absolutely have the face and jawline for it.

 Although it’s typically more work to achieve a naturally tapered line than one your barber can hook you up with, it’ll look more organic in the end, like your hair just, you know, grows like that.
 Just make sure you’re trimming regularly to maintain that natural look and eventually your beard will start growing the way you want it, naturally.

 If you’re not doing it already, combing (or brushing, if your beard’s still in the beginning phase) out your hair is a great way to keep things in check.
 Much if your beard hair is going to be thick and curly, causing it to grow back into your skin.

 Combing it regularly will keep ingrown hairs from making things worse while encouraging your beard hair to grow away from your face and even distribute your skin’s natural oils.